 - I added liquid smoke to my version (which you can get at just about any grocery store) and a quick broccoli slaw.

-- Pile it high on buns and garnish it with some tamed jalapenos or sliced Pepperoncini for even more zing (if that's your thing) and add some cilantro to give it a welcome freshness!
+- Pile it high on buns and garnish it with some tamed Jalapenos or sliced Pepperoncini (affiliate links) for even more zing (if that's your thing) and add some cilantro to give it a welcome freshness!

 - Note that when you're looking for pork shoulder blade roast at the grocery store, it goes by several names, including picnic roast, Boston butt, blade roast, pork butt and simply pork shoulder.